NiklasJonsson/gfx/notes.md

 * gltf loading needs to be moved to another thread to not block the main one.
   Spawning a new thread is probably fine for now but ideally, we had a long-task threadpool that systems could use.
 * There needs to be a caching layer for file to raw data conversion.

+#### Caching file -> raw image data

+Start sketching out a TextureAssetLoader that contains the storage and cache for file -> raw image data.

+TODO:

+1. Put this in the world as a resource
+2. Use it in the gltf loading code
+3. Make the `PhysicallyBased` component use a CpuTextureHandle instead.
+4. Profile!

 ## Future work